alpinejs/alpine/README.md

 [csp](packages/csp) | A repo to provide a "CSP safe" build of Alpine [history](packages/history) | A plugin for binding data to query string parameters using the history API (name is likely to change)
-[intersect](packages/intersect) | A plugin for triggering JS expressions based on elements intersecting with the viewport [morph](packages/morph) | A plugin for morphing HTML (like morphdom) inside the page intelligently [trap](packages/trap) | A plugin that allows you to conditionally trap focus inside an element
+[intersect](packages/intersect) | A plugin for triggering JS expressions based on elements intersecting with the viewport [resize](packages/resize) | A plugin for triggering JS expressions based on elements resize observers [morph](packages/morph) | A plugin for morphing HTML (like morphdom) inside the page intelligently [trap](packages/trap) | A plugin that allows you to conditionally trap focus inside an element